Melanie Leng

-Melanie Jane Leng MBE is a Professor of Isotope Geosciences at the University of Nottingham working on isotopes, palaeoclimate and geochemistry.
+Melanie Jane Leng MBE is a British biochemist.
+She is a Professor of Isotope Geosciences at the University of Nottingham working on isotopes, palaeoclimate and geochemistry.
 She also serves as the Chief Scientist for Environmental Change Adaptation and Resilience at the British Geological Survey and Director of the Centre for Environmental Geochemistry, a collaboration between the University of Nottingham and the British Geological Survey.
 For many years (till 2019) she has been the UK convenor and representative of the UK geoscience community on the International Continental Scientific Drilling Program.

 Early life and education

 Leng grew up in Scarborough, North Yorkshire.
 She spent her childhood on the cliffs and beaches of the Lower Jurassic.
 Leng studied geology for GCSE and A Level.
 At Sixth Form College she took a field trip to Ravenscar and described finding an ammonite which hooked her into geology.
 She studied for a BSc in Earth Science at Oxford Polytechnic, gained her PhD at Aberystwyth University in 1990, then moved to the British Geological Survey to work in the isotope laboratory.